-Notes to the Consolidated Financial Statements
+Notes to the Consolidated Financial Statements For the years ended December 31, 2023 and 2022

 (Expressed in thousands of New Taiwan Dollar unless otherwise specified)

 1. Company history

 Yen Sun Technology Corporation (the "Company") was incorporated in March 10, 1987 as a company limited by shares under the Company Act of the Republic of China (R.O.C.).
 Registered address was No.329, Feng Ren Rd., Ren Wu Dist., Kaohsiung City 814, Taiwan (R.O.C.).
 The consolidated financial statements comprise the Company and subsidiaries (jointly referred to the Group).
 The major business activities of the Group are the manufacture and sale of home appliances and electronic cooling products such as electric fans, electric cookers, induction cookers, juice machines, bowl dryers, water dispensers, dehumidifiers, electric heaters and other home appliances, cooling fans, heat sink and thermal modules.